 - The realtor will guide you the right way on the type of offer you should make and what other buyers you are competing with

 - The realtor will refer you with an experienced mortgage company or loan officer who can give you a fast pre-approval who meets your credit and financial situation

 - The majority of short sale homes are sold as-is

 The seller will not make any repairs if you are going through an FHA insured mortgage loan and the home is not safe and not secure.

 Advantages And Disadvantages Of Buying A Foreclosure Versus A Short Sale

-On most cases, the buying process of a short sale home is takes normally longer than a foreclosure home.
+In most cases, the buying process of a short sale home is taking normally longer than a foreclosure home.

-- Banks or mortgage lenders owns the the home on foreclosed home and has the liabilities of all existing liens that is attached to the subject property
+- Banks or lenders own the home on foreclosed home and have the liabilities of all existing liens that are attached to the subject property

 - Lenders do not want the liability of vandalism or having squatters occupy the place as well as keeping up with the maintenance of the property